tkdjohn/Prisoners-Dilemma/README.md

 ### Can you outwit the computer and achieve the higher score?

 -----
+TODO: add more fun 'color text' (like the interrogation text)
+TODO: move scoring to a something we can easily edit (here in the readme) but also load as "settings" in the program.
 TODO: provide description of code structure and implementation of features here.
+TODO: print scores and declare a winner at the end of a game
+TODO: implement at least one more strategy (something better than Random!)
+TODO: (stretch) record the moves and final scores in a data file
+    - convert each round's score/moves data into a data object (round # computer choice, player choice)
+    - convert game info into a list of score objects
+    - extend objects to save as JSON
+TODO: (stretch) provide some statistical analysis on the recorded games
+    - load objects from JSON and parse with pandas or numpy
+---- these TODOs are best implemented using OOP
+TODO: (stretch2) provide a variety of strategies with some way to select/configure them - record teh selected strategy along with other stats
+TODO: (stretch2) extend data analysis to include computer's strategy
+TODO: (stretch2) allow the computer to play itself (to be able to test strategies)